-An old friend from uni was in town last weekend so I popped over the border to Hong Kong to act as tour guide for a couple of days.
+An old friend from uni was in town last weekend so I popped over the border to Hong Kong to act as a tour guide for a couple of days.
 I always enjoy exploring the city with its endless nooks and crannies to discover amidst the hovering neon signs all vying for attention at the bottom of the canyons created between towering buildings.
 There is something intoxicating about the endless spiral of growth and decay here where the old coexists in relative harmony with the new in as much a vibrant mix as the inhabitants themselves.

 Here are a few more Hong Kong Moments from my wanders: